 Net sales of \$106.8 million for the year ended December 31, 2023 increased \$7.4 million, or 7.4%, as compared to the year ended December 31, 2022.
-Net sales increased primarily due to higher ArcRegulatory, ArcPro, and ArcDigital volumes and price increases.
+Net sales increased, primarily due to higher ArcRegulatory, ArcPro, and ArcDigital volumes and price increases.

-Income from operations of \$22.1 million for the year ended December 31, 2023 increased \$0.2 million, or 0.9%, as compared to the year ended December 31, 2022, primarily due to higher sales volumes, cost control initiatives and price increases, partially offset by higher product development costs, higher depreciation and amortization expense and a higher allocation of overhead costs.
+Income from operations Segment Adjusted EBITDA of \$22.1 million \$36.9 million for the year ended December 31, 2023 increased \$0.2 million \$2.8 million, or 0.9% 8.2%, as compared to the year ended December 31, 2022, primarily due to higher sales volumes, cost control initiatives and price increases, partially offset by higher product development costs higher depreciation and amortization expense and a higher allocation of overhead costs.

-Operating margin decreased from 22.0% for the year ended December 31, 2022 to 20.7% for the year ended December 31, 2023, primarily due to higher product development costs, higher depreciation and amortization expense and a higher allocation of overhead costs, partially offset by cost control initiatives and price increases.
+Operating Segment Adjusted EBITDA margin decreased increased from 22.0% 34.3% for the year ended December 31, 2022 to 20.7% 34.6% for the year ended December 31, 2023, primarily due to cost control initiatives and price increases, partially offset by higher product development costs higher depreciation and amortization expense and a higher allocation of overhead costs, partially offset by cost control initiatives and price increases costs.